The Lord God

 I will stand upon my watch and set me upon the tower, and will watch to see what he will say unto me, and what I shall answer when I am reproved.
 And the LORD answered me, and said, Write the vision, and make it plain upon tables that he may run that readeth it.
 For the vision is yet for an appointed time, but at the end it shall speak, and not lie: though it tarry, wait for it; because it will surely come, it will not tarry.
-Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith.-Habakkuk 2:1-4***Habakkuk was an Israelite and a prophet of the Lord God.
-The divinely inspired Scriptures of the Holy Bible reveal that Habakkuk was troubled about the ungodliness around him and spoke to Lord God.
-The Lord God spoke to Habakkuk regarding the situation of sin among the Israelites in Judah, the southern nation in the Promised Land.
+Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith.-Habakkuk 2:1-4***Habakkuk the prophet was an Israelite descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel).
+The divinely inspired Scriptures of the Holy Bible reveal that Habakkuk was troubled about the ungodliness around him and spoke to the Lord God.
+The Lord God spoke to Habakkuk about the situation of sin among the Israelites in Judah, the southern nation in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
 After the Lord God told Habakkuk about his plans for the Babylonians (Chaldeans) and Judah, Habakkuk questioned the Lord God about allowing a nation more sinful than Judah to defeat the Israelites.
 Jehoiakim (Eliakim), the son born to King Josiah and Zebudah, was the 17th king to rule Judah.
 During Jehoiakim's 11-year reign, the Babylonians invaded Judah and Jerusalem, the royal city, and King Nebuchadnezzar, ruler of Babylon, began looting the temple of the Lord.
-Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king to rule Judah.
+Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king.
 During Jehoiachin's 3-month reign, the Babylonians took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
-Zedekiah (Mattaniah), the son born to Josiah and Hamutal, was the 19th king to rule Judah.
+Zedekiah (Mattaniah), a son born to Josiah and Hamutal, was the 19th king to rule Judah.
 During the 11th year of Zedekiah's reign, the Babylonians conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
 Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
 Before Jesus was born to Joseph and Mary, and after Jesus was betrayed, arrested, crucified, buried in a tomb, resurrected, seen by over 500 people, and returned to heaven less than 33 1/2 years after he was born, the Roman Empire was ruling the land whereupon the kingdoms of the Israelites previously stood.-Genesis 11:26-50:26, Exodus, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Habakkuk, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: